Frequently asked questions

 For details, see the How to cure an infected site section.

 I fixed everything.
 How do I remove the threat warning?

 The warning about the site posing a threat will be removed from search results if the Yandex robot does not detect an infection during the next scan.
-To speed up the recheck, click the I've fixed everything button in the Security and violations section of Yandex.Webmaster.
+To speed up the recheck, open Yandex.Webmaster, go to the Security and violations page, and click I fixed it.